thisiskam/capstone-camping/README.md

 1. **Don't fork or clone this repo!** Instead, create a new, empty directory on your machine and `git init` (or create an _empty_ repo on GitHub and clone it to your local machine)

 2. Add this template as a remote and merge it into your own repository

+adding someingthing

 ```bash
 git remote add boilermaker git@github.com:FullstackAcademy/capstone-app-template.git